Zhang-pchao/GlycineTautomerism/README.md

 # Toturials

-[From DFT to DeePKS to DeePMD | DeePKS Basics](https://nb.bohrium.dp.tech/detail/8742877753) [From DFT to DeePKS to DeePMD | DeePKS Toturials](https://nb.bohrium.dp.tech/detail/7144731675)
+[From DFT to DeePKS to DeePMD | DeePKS Basics](https://nb.bohrium.dp.tech/detail/8742877753)

+[From DFT to DeePKS to DeePMD | DeePKS Toturials](https://nb.bohrium.dp.tech/detail/7144731675)

-Note: The above two web links have Chinese to English translation.
+Note: The above two web links have Chinese to English translations.

 # Packages Used